Skip to main content

 Cucumbers

 Dill can help cucumbers out by attracting predatory insects that get rid of pests.
-In particular, this herb attracts wasps, which will prey on pesky cucumber beetles.
+In particular, this herb attracts wasps, which will prey on those annoying cucumber beetles.
 Instead of resorting to chemical pesticides, try planting dill next to your cucumbers in your organic garden.
 When it comes to food, dill and cucumbers obviously go together: Dill is infamously pickle seasoning!

 Onions